Surgeons perform kidney transplant with patient awake during procedure

 Now Northwestern Medicine is looking to establish the AWAKE Program (Accelerated Surgery Without General Anesthesia in Kidney Transplantation) for other patients who want a similar operation.

-"It really opens up a whole new door and is another tool in our toolbelt for the field of transplantation," Nadi said.
+"It really opens up a whole new door and is another tool in our toolbelt for the field of transplantation," Nadig said.

 Editor's note: This procedure was the first of its kind for Northwestern Medicine, not the first ever.
 The story and headline have been updated.